buimaianh/cs50w-projects/email/dev-log.md

 ## 2025-07-07
 <details>
-<summary>Read project information to understand overview of the project</summary>
+<summary>1.
+Read project information to understand overview of the project</summary>

 - Makes API calls to send and receive emails
 - Register new account